mlflow/mlflow/docs/source/tracking.rst

 Where Runs Are Recorded
 =======================

-MLflow runs can be recorded to local files, to a SQLAlchemy compatible database, or remotely to a tracking server.
+MLflow runs can be recorded to local files, to a SQLAlchemy-compatible database, or remotely to a tracking server.
 By default, the MLflow Python API logs runs locally to files in an ``mlruns`` directory wherever you ran your program.
 You can then run ``mlflow ui`` to see the logged runs.